-- 1. The reasons for the expulsion; - 2.
-Notice of the right of the student, or student's parent/guardian/custodian to appeal to the Board or the Board's designee; - 3.
-Notice that the student/parent/guardian/custodian has the right to be represented in allappeal proceedings; - 4.
-Notice of the right to be granted an appeal hearing before the Board or theBoard's designee to be heard against the expulsion; - 5.
-Notice of the right to request that the hearing be held in executive session; - 6.
-Notice that the superintendent may seek the student's permanent exclusion if the suspensionwas based on a violation listed in Ohio Revised Code Section 3313.662(A) that was committed when the student was sixteen years of age or older and if the student is convicted of or adjudicated a delinquent child for that violation and that the expulsion may be extended if a juvenile court or criminal proceeding regarding such violation is pending at the time the expulsion terminates; and - 7.
+1. The reasons for the expulsion;

+- 2. Notice of the right of the student, or student's parent/guardian/custodian to appeal to the Board or the Board's designee; - 3.
+Notice that the student/parent/guardian/custodian has the right to be represented in all appeal proceedings; - 4.
+Notice of the right to be granted an appeal hearing before the Board or the Board's designee to be heard against the expulsion; - 5.
+Notice of the right to request that the hearing be held in executive session. - 6.
+Notice that the superintendent may seek the student's permanent exclusion if the suspension was based on a violation listed in Ohio Revised Code Section 3313.662(A) that was committed when the student was sixteen years of age or older and if the student is convicted of or adjudicated a delinquent child for that violation and that the expulsion may be extended if a juvenile court or criminal proceeding regarding such violation is pending at the time the expulsion terminates; and - 7.
 The date and manner by a student or parent/guardian/custodian may notify the Board of their intent to appeal the expulsion.
-If the student or parent/guardian wishesto appeal the expulsion, the request must be submitted, in writing, to the Principal within fourteen (14) calendar days of the written notice of expulsion.
-The Principal shall immediately forward this written appeal to the Board and the Board's designee.
+If the student or parent/guardian wishes to appeal the expulsion, the request must be submitted, in writing, to the Superintendent within fourteen (14) calendar days of the written notice of expulsion.
+The Superintendent shall immediately forward this written appeal to the Board and the Board's designee to arrange a time for the appeal process.